-Because a company usually has liabilities - that is, amounts owed by the business, as well as assets, this equation might not be an accurate representation of the business's status.
+Because a company usually has liabilities - that is, amounts owed by the business, as well as assets, this equation might not be an accurate representation of the status of the business.
 If the business has liabilities, these also need to be taken into consideration.

-Let's say that you decide to accept a loan of $\pounds10,000$ from the bank to help with the costs of starting up your business.
-When you accept the loan, the business's assets increase by $\pounds10,000$.
+Let's say that you decide to accept a loan of £10,000 from the bank to help with the costs of starting up your business.
+When you accept the loan, the assets of the business increase by £10,000.
 In addition, this loan is also a liability for the company.